 The Postgraduate Ambassadors

-Each year, the University recruits a team of enthusiastic postgraduate research students to join our Postgraduate Ambassador Scheme.
+Each year, we recruit a team of enthusiastic postgraduate research students to join our Postgraduate Ambassador Scheme.
 We regularly employ researchers to support postgraduate recruitment activity and encourage prospective students to consider research careers.

 The Postgraduate Ambassador Scheme is flexible and works around your timetable.
 You only work if you have no prior study or social commitments and there is no minimum hourly requirement.
 For more information contact Emily Rozier at firstname.lastname@example.org